nielskee/draft-articles/tech-hiring-pt1.md

 potentially great candidates.

-- Hiring the right people is going to take time, but there's nothing more important for your organisation than the people you choose
+- Hiring the right people is going to take time, but there's nothing more important for your organisation than the people you choose.

 - Screen to keep the process moving, but take a holistic, balanced view of the candidate.

-## Get The Spec Right
+## Communicate

 You don't have to look far for terrible role specifications.
 I'm not sure if other disciplines suffer as badly as software development in this regard.

-Note : some developers actually prefer this, because it gives them a very detailed.
-I think that tech background is useful, but I'd keep it separate from the role spec.
+Most job specifications for developer roles are endless laundry-lists of technologies, frameworks, languages and platforms.
+They're low-level specifications for machines, not people.

-Some companies get this very right.
-Here's an example of a recent job advert from FanDuel:
+But some companies get this very right.
+Here's an example of a recent open role from FanDuel.
+Right at the heading of the page, there's this
+statement:

+> "We don’t want employees, we want player coaches – empowered to make their own decisions, learn from mistakes and execute what works."

+They describe the organisation.
+Fine, this is a good thing, and necessary.
+Then they go on to describe the role.
+I've chosen my words carefully here : they *describe* it, they don't *specify* it.

+> What does an Entry Level Mobile Engineer do
+>
+> You’ll learn to add features, change interactions, and fix bugs in
+> our award winning apps.
+You will be working with your mentor, other
+> engineers, designers and product owners, learning about and
+> contributing at every stage of the of the product lifecycle, from
+> research and discovery to iterative development, rollout and
+> long-term maintenance.

 This is close to perfect.
-It talks about the company, the culture, the kind of person who's going to fit.
-It doesn't include an endless list of specific technical skills.

-Right at the heading of the page, there's this statement:

-"We don’t want employees, we want player coaches – empowered to make their own decisions, learn from mistakes and execute what works."

-Great : here's a company that embraces experimentation and learning.
-It's also very much two-way traffic.
-So many job ads are not : a list of must-have skills that you need to have to be considered for the role.

-You're selling your organisation.
+It gives a flavour not just of the the tools, the technology, the *stuff*, but also of the people and the team dynamic.
+And then, this:

+> What you can expect
+>
+> - A six-month training programme, tailored to your needs, to get you
+>   shipping code in our mobile apps.
+> - A mentor to help you find your way.
+> - An introduction to unit testing, pair programming, and tools such as
+>   Git.
+> - A supportive, trusting, and open work environment.
+> - Work on a variety of projects (though not all at the same time).
+> - Learn from others, and be a coach and mentor to other developers,
+>   irrespective of experience.
+> - 10% time to dedicate to personal projects.
+> - Regular hack days.
+> - A personal development budget for training and events and support
+>   and encouragement to submit talks if you want to.

+I'm almost crying at this point.

 TODO: don't do big shopping list of tech skills